karmabir/Spam-Classifier/README.md

 # Spam-Classifier
 Using basic NLTK/ NLP
-Worked with Stemming, bag of words, naive bayes theorem
+Worked with Stemming, bag of words and naive bayes theorem